Health & Safety

 Even without adding any water back to wipes that have dried out, you can still use expired baby wipes to clean dust or spillages around your house.

-Many people who have tried this find that it’s a great hack because baby wipes are a lot stronger and more absorbent than paper towels.
+Many people who have tried this find that it’s a great hack because they are a lot stronger and more absorbent than paper towels.

-The best place to look for an expiration date on a pack of baby wipes is on the underside of the pack.
+The best place to look for an expiration date is on the underside of the pack.

 If you turn the pack upside down you will likely see the date of production.

-Most wipes have a shelf-life of 2-3 years from manufacture.
+Most products have a shelf-life of 2-3 years from manufacture.

 How Long Do Baby Wipes Last For?

-The majority of baby wipes on the market have a shelf life of up to 3 years while sealed and unopened.
+The majority on the market have a shelf life of up to 3 years while sealed and unopened.

 In Conclusion